 If you're a fan of at-home treatments, then you'll love this!
 Yes, OTC products can be equally effective, but who doesn't love a good face mask for at-home pamper sessions?
 These home remedies are cheap, effective, and take no time!
 The best part is – you don't even have to get out of your house to do them.

 Did you know that mango contains many nutrients which are crucial for healthy skin?
 This sweet and delicious fruit isn't just good for fruit salads - it's also an amazing ingredient for face masks.
-It contains vitamin A, C, and E, high amounts of beta-carotene, and antioxidants.
+It contains vitamins A, C, and E, high amounts of beta-carotene, and antioxidants.

 For this mask, you’ll need:

 Combine the ingredients in a blender until they form a paste.
 Apply the paste to your skin and let it sit for 20 minutes.
-Wash your face off afterward and apply a moisturizer suitable for sensitive skin, such as our best-selling,non-comedogenic moisturizer.
+Wash your face off afterward and use a moisturizer suitable for sensitive skin, such as our best-selling,non-comedogenic moisturizer.
 It's best to add this mask to your routine no more than three times per week.

 Oatmeal makes for a great breakfast option - we all know that.
 But applying it to your skin brings certain unique benefits as well, such as absorbing excess oil and nourishing your skin with vitamins, minerals, and antioxidants.
 So try out this super simple face mask.
 It's perfect if you have a sensitive skin type.